A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Experiments and Methodology

 The results show that using all available cores for every workload is not always the best option.
 The graph indicates that, for smaller workloads, using fewer cores is more effective, while larger workloads benefit from using more cores.

-\paragraph{\textbf{Experiment 2}} Experiment 2 used 2 different hardwares, one is the same as experiment one, and the other is AMD EPYC processors with 48 cores, 2 sockets with 24 cores each.
+\paragraph{\textbf{Experiment 3}} In our initial result~\cite{10.1007/978-3-031-97196-9_6}, we ran this experiment on two different machines.
+In this paper we use three different types of hardware: one is the same as experiment one (Intel Hardware); the second is AMD EPYC processors with 48 cores, 2 sockets with 24 cores each; and the third (the new one) is a RISC-V architecture with 64 cores and four Numa nodes.
 However, to evaluate the impact of our \texttt{adaptive\_core\_chunk\_size} executor on compute-bound loops, we used an artificial workload instead of \textit{adjacent-difference}.
 We then compared the performance of our new executor against the default parallel execution policies (used by both OpenMP and HPX) across varying workloads.

-Figure~\ref{fig:compute}, and ~\ref{fig:compute_buran} present this comparison.
+Figure~\ref{fig:compute}, \ref{fig:compute_buran} , and~\ref{fig:risc5} present this comparison.
 In these graphs, parallelization begins earlier and scales more rapidly.
 As before, $T_1$ represents the total execution time.
 However, this algorithm scales differently compared to the previous case (bigger $T_1$ for the same input size).
 As a result, the \texttt{adaptive\_core\_chunk\_size} execution parameters object not only starts parallelization on smaller arrays, but it also uses all available cores in the system earlier than in the default case.
 As a result, especially very small workloads show significant benefits from dynamic core adjustments with our new executor.
 Additionally, our executor consistently outperforms other core configurations in larger workloads.
 This performance gain is attributed to its ability to select optimal chunk sizes compared to the default parallel policies in HPX.

+Figure~\ref{fig:risc5} presents our new experiment conducted on a RISC‑V machine.
+We observed that the time per iteration on this platform is noticeably higher than on our other test machines, which may be attributed to specific architectural constraints of RISC‑V systems~\cite{diehl2023evaluating}.
+Regarding this characteristic---namely, that RISC-V is inferior in computation time compared to platforms like AMD~\cite{_Volokitin_2023}---our executor still outperforms other experimental cases.

+\paragraph{\textbf{Experiment 4}} In this new set of experiments, we used the ChplX library, which is an abstraction that mimics chapel's semantics~\cite{atre2025closingsourcecomplexitygap}.
+It is designed for a line by line source to source translation of Chapel programs to C\texttt{++} with HPX as its runtime system.
+More about this is explained in~\cite{atre2025closingsourcecomplexitygap} paper.
+In this library, we chose ChplX \texttt{forall} as an algorithm for our new experiment.
+Figure \ref{fig:ChplX} shows the comparison between our new executor \texttt{acc} with different number of cores and static number of chunks used in HPX.
+The machine used for this experiment is AMD as defined earlier.